LeonardoPereirajr/gileolifeoutdoor/README.md

-# Simple CRUD
+# Gi Leo Life outdoor - Project APP TREKKINGS
-This repository contains a simple CRUD project built using Java Spring.
-The aim of this repository is to practice and share how you can build all CRUD Methods using Java Spring.
+This repository contains a project built using Java Spring.

-This project was build during a [live in my Youtube Channel](https://www.youtube.com/watch?v=tP6wtEaCnSI).
+The project is made up of some entities, including:

+ - Users: Customers who will participate in events with the gileolifeoutdoor team
+ - Events: Events that the team plans to take participants to.
+More common are trekkings in places that are sparsely populated and difficult to access.
+ - Access: For admin users to manage the app.

 ## Table of Contents